-The University of Georgia has 20 electric buses on campus with 13 more being added to the showcase fleet soon!
-The 40-foot electric buses emit no pollution and have lower operating costs than existing diesel powered buses, representing a tremendous step forward in reducing emissions and increasing opportunities for experiential learning and research.
+The University of Georgia has over 30 electric buses!
+These 40-foot electric buses emit no pollution and have lower operating costs than existing diesel powered buses, representing a tremendous step forward in reducing emissions and increasing opportunities for experiential learning and research.
 UGA Transportation & Parking Services plans to continue to provide sustainable transportation well into the future with a long-term goal to become a completely electric fleet.

 In 2019, UGA TPS purchased 20 Proterra Electric buses as a part of the universtiy’s strategic plan to advance campus sustainability.
 UGA received a competitive grant from the Georgia State Road and Tollway Authority (SRTA) for $10 million, which was matched with $7.5 million from Auxiliary Services.
 The University of Georgia has also been awarded $7.46 million under the Federal Transit Administration’s Grants for Buses and Bus Facilities Program to purchase an additional 13 electric buses.
 The funding, along with UGA’s 30% matching share, will grow the university’s fleet to 33 electric buses.